Bacteroides thetaiotaomicron: Research

 Due to its ability to break down complex polysaccharides, particularly those found in the dietary fibers that humans cannot digest properly, B. thetaiotaomicron has become a model microbe to understand the microbiota in the human gut.
 B. thetaiotaomicron plays a notable role in gut health, specially regarding its anti-inflammatory properties, which are important in conditions like inflammatory bowel disease (IBD) and Crohn's disease.
 Research on colitis, a form of IBD, has shown that B. thetaiotaomicron enhances the mucosal barrier, modulates the immune response of the gut microbiota, and counteracts the dysbiosis typically observed in IBD patients, highlighting the role of B. thetaiotaomicron in preventing chronic inflammation.
 In a study of inflammatory bowel disease (IBD) in mice, B. thetaiotaomicron was found to alleviate colitis when combined with Faecalibacterium prausnitzii.
 When combined with Faecalibacterium prausnitzii, B. thetaiotaomicron proved to a qualified bacterium to be used for fecal microbiota transplantation, and overall future therapeutic reports.

-Its fully sequenced genome allows B. thetaiotaomicron to undergo genetic manipulation.
+Having a fully sequenced genome, B. thetaiotaomicron can undergo genetic manipulation.
 The genome is altered to understand the host-bacteria interaction, and interactions with other microbes.
 It was found that B. thetaiotaomicron could be engineered to maintain long-term storage of responses to environmental conditions.
 This could lead to the ability to monitor effects of surface polysaccharides, colonization, and overall gut health of the host.
 Research has also indicated that when exposed to bile, B. thetaiotaomicron develops physiological adaptations, allowing it to increase its colonization capacity.
 These bile induced adaptations include enhanced stress tolerance mechanisms and increased production of efflux pumps which ultimately provide cross-protection against harmful agents such as antibiotics.
 However, the bile concentration required to enable these adaptions can only be accessed in certain parts of the gut.

 Bacteroides thetaiotaomicron has been evaluated as an indicator of fecal pollution.
 Fecal matter from different host species results in various health risks.
 For example, enteric viruses from humans account for most gastrointestinal illnesses while infectious parasites tend to be transferred from livestock.
 Identifying the origin of fecal matter is the first step in understanding the risk of contact, as well as how to eliminate the threat of contamination.
 It was found that the specific B. thetaiotaomicron marker, particularly the human-associated Bacteroides thetaiotaomicron strain GA17, was an accurate indicator of fecal contamination.
 The presence of B. thetaiotaomicron is greater in humans than nonhumans, making this a good indicator of the presence of human feces.
 The accuracy of the test combined with faster analysis times of identifying B. thetaiotaomicron in samples makes these bacteria – or the bacteriophages that infect them – a qualifying contender for future fecal pollution identification.